-Periodontal diseases are symptomless infections of the gums.
+Periodontal diseases are often seemingly symptomless infections of the gums.
 These infections gradually destroy the support of your natural teeth.
 In addition, studies have shown a strong link between periodontal disease – even in its early stages – and serious systemic diseases such as heart disease, stroke, diabetes, pre-term low birth weight, cancer, brain abscesses, pneumonia and, most recently, Alzheimer’s disease.

 There are several warning signs that can indicate that you may be experiencing some form of periodontal disease:

 To schedule your no-obligation gum disease consultation, contact us today at 215-677-8686.

 Interest-free or low interest payment plans are available for those who qualify and wish to pay their care over time.
 Click here to learn more or call our office.